 Linux yacc command

-yacc is a compiler that generates a Look-Ahead, Left-to-right, Rightmost-derivation (LALR) parser.
+On Unix-like operating systems, the yacc command is a compiler that generates a Look-Ahead, Left-to-right, Rightmost-derivation (LALR) parser.
 It is a compiler-compiler: a compiler which creates a compiler.
 Yacc takes as input a formal description of a programming language, and its output is a parser which executes certain actions, specific to a target architecture, when compiling a program written in the language.

 The name "yacc" is an acronym for "Yet Another Compiler-Compiler."
 It was extremely popular and was once standard on all Unix systems.
 It has since been supplanted by more recent compiler-compilers, which are mostly backward compatible with yacc.

 yacc [-d] [-l] [-t] [-V] [-v] [ -b file_prefix ] [ -Q [y | n ] ] [ -P parser ] [ -p sym_prefix ] file